Mamadou Mbacke

-Mamadou Ibra Mbacke Fall (born 21 November 2002) is a Senegalese professional footballer who plays as a centre-back for Segunda Federación team Barcelona Atlètic.
+Mamadou Ibra Mbacke Fall (born 21 November 2002) is a Senegalese professional footballer who plays as a centre-back for Major League Soccer team St. Louis City SC.

 Club career

 Born in Rufisque, Senegal, Mbacke moved to Orlando, Florida in the United States to join the Montverde Academy as part of Sport4Charity, an organization ran by former Senegal international footballer Salif Diao.
 On 5 June 2021, Mbacke joined Major League Soccer club Los Angeles FC, signing a two-year contract.

 On 11 June 2021, Mbacke was loaned by Los Angeles FC to their USL Championship affiliate Las Vegas Lights.
 He made his professional debut for the club later that night against San Antonio FC, starting and playing 79 minutes in the 1–1 draw.
 On September 3, 2021, Mbacke scored a brace in a 4–0 win over Sporting Kansas City.

 On 25 August 2022, Mbacke was loaned to Villarreal in Spain until June 2023, where he had previously trained with their youth teams.
 The following day, the loan deal was confirmed, with the player being assigned to the reserves in Segunda División.

 Following a loan spell to Barcelona Atlètic, the reserve team of FC Barcelona, during the 2023–24 season, on 22 July 2024, Mbacke joined the club on a permanent basis, signing a two-year contract, with an option for two more seasons.

+On January 29, 2026, Mbacke was signed to Major League Soccer side, Saint Louis City SC on a permanent transfer, signing with the club through June 30, 2028, with an option for the 2028-2029 and 2029-2030 seasons.